avr2002/NLP-with-Tensorflow/README.md

-# NOTES - Natural Language Processing with TensorFlow, 2nd Edition
+# Natural Language Processing with TensorFlow

-## My Notes from Natural Language Processing with TensorFlow by Ganegedara, Thushan.
+## Notes on NLP using Tensorflow

 ### <a href="https://amzn.eu/d/7bbPm74">🔗Book-Link</a>